 Bridget: How does Difenda propose to solve this challenge?

 Jeffry: Difenda wants to solve the IT Service Management challenge associated with managing machine identities.
-Automating the entire lifecycle of machine identities from digital certificates request intake to deployment and renewal is necessary to enable machine identity protection throughout the enterprise.
+Automating the entire lifecycle of machine identities from digital certificates request intake to deployment and renewal is necessary to enable machine identity management throughout the enterprise.

 Bridget: Describe the new world for customers when the ServiceNow module is complete.